top of page

-Application for the 2025 AMS Research Grant is opening soon!
+Applications for the 2026 AMS Research Grant are now open!

 The Australasian Mycological Society (AMS) aims to promote the understanding of fungi by supporting research activities by Australasian mycologists early in their career.
 This year, up to two grants, each with a maximum value of $2000 AUD, will be awarded to junior AMS members (PhD students or recent PhD graduates).
 Aboriginal and Torres Strait Islander members are strongly encouraged to apply.